tellor-io/layer-values-monitor/README.md

 Enable automatic contract pausing when aggregate report values are incorrect.
 Threshold for incorrect can be set in config.toml.
 Only relevant for contract guardians.

+Thresholds for pausing given % differences and minimum aggregate report powers configurable in config.toml

 ### Requirements
 - Guardian permissions on target contracts
 - Valid `SAGA_EVM_RPC_URL` and `SAGA_PRIVATE_KEY`